← All insights

 How long does it take a consulting firm to break into a new vertical?
 For B2B technical consulting firms starting with no track record in a new vertical, it typically takes 12 to 18 months of sustained go-to-market effort to build credibility and start generating predictable pipeline.

 Why doesn’t my existing consulting reputation transfer to a new market?
 Domain reputation does not travel because buyers in different verticals use different language, face different regulatory environments, and rely on different trust signals.
-A strong track record in finance does not automatically translate to trust in healthcare or defense.
+A strong track record in finance does not automatically translate to trust in healthcare or telecoms.

 What is the fastest way to build credibility in a new consulting market?
 The fastest way to build credibility is to secure an anchor client in the new vertical, even if it requires leveraging personal networks or offering a discounted pilot.
 The resulting vertical-specific case study becomes the foundational proof point for all future marketing.

 Should we use inbound marketing or ABM for a new service line?
 When entering a new vertical where you have zero domain authority, Account-Based Marketing (ABM) is far more effective than broad inbound marketing.
-ABM allows you to focus your resources on a hyper-targeted list of ideal accounts rather than waiting for organic discovery.
+ABM allows you to focus resources on a hyper-targeted list of ideal accounts rather than waiting for organic discovery.

 References